Co-operators Life Insurance Review (2026 Update)

 About pricing comparisons

-Co-operators life insurance reviews and customer service
+Co-operators life insurance reviews and customer serviceΒ

+Co-operators (aka CUMIS in Canada) has a 2.3-star rating on Google.
 However, this company does have an A- rating from the Better Business Bureau.
 Trustpilot, Reddit, and InsurEye show some mixed customer reviews that lean positive.

 Co-operators life insurance products at a glance